-- 2. No code point permitted in IDNA but disallowed in IDNABIS will be accepted for registration regardless of the extent to which such code points appear in names registered prior to the protocol revision.
-The registrant of a domain that is no longer supported by IDNABIS should be notified that there may be unanticipated consequences for a user attempting to reach it, and such names should be replaced or deleted at registry initiative. - 3.
+- 1. Top-level domain (TLD) registries supporting Internationalized Domain Names (IDNs) will do so in strict compliance with the requirements of the IETF protocol for Internationalized Domain Names in Applications.
+The initial version of this protocol was defined in RFCs 3454, 3490, 3491, and 3492.
+A revised version is defined in RFCs 5890, 5891, 5892, 5893, and 5894.
+They are referred to here as IDNA2003 and IDNA2008, respectively.
+Both will be in parallel use in applications for an indeterminate transitional period but registries will conform fully with IDNA2008 in the shortest possible order. - 2.
+No code point permitted in IDNA2003 but disallowed in IDNA2008 will be accepted for registration regardless of the extent to which such code points appear in names registered prior to the protocol revision.
+The registrant of a domain that is no longer supported by IDNA2008 should be notified that there may be unanticipated consequences for a user attempting to reach it, and such names should be replaced or deleted at registry initiative. - 3.
 A registry will publish one or several lists of Unicode code points that are permitted for registration and will not accept the registration of any name containing an unlisted code point.
 Each such list will indicate the script or language(s) it is intended to support.
 If registry policy treats any code point in a list as a variant of any other code point, the nature of that variance and the policies attached to it will be clearly articulated.

 - 4. All code point listings will be placed in the IANA Repository for IDN TLD Practices in tabular format together with any rules applied to the registration of names containing those code points, before any such registration may be accepted. - 5.
 Any material fundamental to the understanding of a registry's IDN policies that is not published by the IANA will be made readily available online directly by the registry, which should also ensure that its registrars call the attention of prospective registrants of IDN names to it.
 This documentation will include references to the linguistic and orthographic sources used in establishing policies and code point repertoires.
 If material is provided both via the IANA and other channels the registry must ensure that its substance is concordant across all platforms. - 6.
-When a pre-existing name requires a registry to make transitional exception to any of these Guidelines, the terms of that action will also be made readily available online, including the timeline for the resolution of such transitional matters.
-At the end of this period, code points that are prohibited by the IDNABIS standard will not be permitted even by exception. - 7.
-No label containing hyphens in the third and fourth positions will be registered unless it is a valid A-label, with reservation for transitional action in accordance with the preceding Guideline.
-Hyphens in these positions are explicitly reserved to indicate encoding schemes, of which IDNA/IDNABIS is only one instantiation. - 8.
+When a preexisting name requires a registry to make transitional exception to any of these Guidelines, the terms of that action will also be made readily available online, including the timeline for the resolution of such transitional matters.
+At the end of this period, code points that are prohibited by IDNA2008 will not be permitted even by exception. - 7.
+No label containing hyphens in the third and fourth positions will be registered unless it is a valid A-label.
+Hyphens in these positions are explicitly reserved to indicate encoding schemes, of which IDNA is only one instantiation. - 8.
 TLD registries will collaborate on issues of shared interest, for example, by forming a consortium to coordinate contact with external communities, elicit the assistance of support groups, and establish global fora.